Harry Ramsay: Storylines

-Background

-Harry is one of the Ramsay siblings who arrived in Erinsborough in 2009 following the death of their mother Jill Ramsay (Perri Cummings).
-Harry is the middle child and the only Ramsay boy, he is particularly close to Kate as she has been a mother figure to Harry.
+Harry arrives in Erinsborough with his sisters following the death of their mother Jill Ramsay (Perri Cummings).
+Harry is the middle child and the only Ramsay boy, he is particularly close to Kate as she has been a mother figure to him.
 Harry has had to deal with a great deal already in his life and as a result he does not let others in easily.
 He is devoted to his two sisters and will do anything to ensure their safety and happiness.

-2009–10

-Despite finding out that Paul Robinson (Stefan Dennis) had not killed his mother, Harry still blamed Paul for taking her away from him.
-On his first day at Erinsborough High Harry met Declan Napier (James Sorensen) and Bridget Parker (Eloise Mignon) and he was unaware of Declan's connection to Paul.
-At the opening night of the school play, Kyle Canning tells Harry that Declan's mother Rebecca (Jane Hall) is Paul's girlfriend.
-Harry began a fight with Declan, which Dan Fitzgerald (Brett Tucker) interrupted.
-While helping out Bridget behind the scenes he found out she and Declan were a couple and asked her how Rebecca could stand by Paul.
-Declan appeared and another fight broke out between them, in which Harry was pushed off the stage.
-While Dan was telling them off, yet another fight broke out between them.
-They fell into a man holding a rope connected to some scenery, which crashed down on top of a Bridget.
-Harry later went to the hospital to see if Bridget and her unborn child were okay.
-Dan then gave Harry and Declan weekend detention.
-Harry later forgave Paul and he no longer blames him for his mother's death.
+Despite finding out that Paul Robinson (Stefan Dennis) is not responsible for the death of his mother, Harry still blames Paul for taking her away from him.
+On his first day at Erinsborough High, Harry meets Declan Napier (James Sorensen) and Bridget Parker (Eloise Mignon) and he is unaware of Declan's connection to Paul.
+At the opening night of the school play, Kyle Canning (Chris Milligan) tells Harry that Declan's mother Rebecca Napier (Jane Hall) is Paul's girlfriend.
+Harry fights with Declan, which Dan Fitzgerald (Brett Tucker) interrupts.
+While helping out Bridget behind the scenes he finds out she and Declan are a couple and asks her how Rebecca can stand by Paul.
+Declan appears and another fight breaks out between them, in which Harry is pushed off the stage.
+While Dan is telling them off, yet another fight breaks out between them.
+They fall into a man holding a rope connected to some scenery, which crashes down on top of a pregnant Bridget.
+Harry goes to the hospital to see if Bridget and her baby are okay.
+Dan then gives Harry and Declan weekend detention.
+Harry eventually forgives Paul and no longer blames him for his mother's death.
 During a jumble sale that Susan Kennedy (Jackie Woodburne) is holding, Harry sees a keyboard that he wants.
-He can't afford to buy it, but when it goes unsold, he breaks into the Kennedys' home to play it.
-When Susan discovers that Harry was the person who had broken into her home she asks him to play for her.
+He cannot afford to buy it, but when it goes unsold, he breaks into the Kennedys' home to play it.
+When Susan discovers that Harry was the person who had broken into her home, she asks him to play for her.
 During his time with Susan, Harry breaks down and cries when he plays Moonlight Sonata as it was his mother's favourite piece.

-After Stephanie Scully (Carla Bonner) was blamed for the death of Bridget, Harry spray paints "Guilty" in on her driveway.
+After Stephanie Scully (Carla Bonner) is blamed for the death of Bridget, Harry spray paints "Guilty" on her driveway.
 He is caught by an angry Toadfish Rebecchi (Ryan Moloney) who says he is going to the police, but Harry begs him not to.
 Toadie makes him apologise to Steph and work for her doing jobs around the house.
-At first he was sullen and rude to Steph, but when he realised how upset she was about the accident they reconciled.
+At first he is sullen and rude to Steph, but when he realises how upset she was about the accident they reconcile.